xtrusia/page/docs/2022-08-02-virtual-maas.markdown

 First of all, If you want to use lxd along with maas.
 Please check dnsmasq conflict between maas and lxd.

+{% highlight shell %}
+#create new file
-create /etc/dnsmasq.d/lxd
+vi /etc/dnsmasq.d/lxd
-and add

 except-interface=lxdbr0
+{% endhighlight %}

 # Setting up Virtual MAAS